 - Hands (backs of your hands)

-For fat transfer to the face, ask to see Facial Specialist Surgeon, Dr Doug McManamny; or for fat transfer and facelift procedures, you can choose from three to four of our Melbourne Specialists and several Sydney Surgeons.
+For fat transfer to the face, ask to see Facial Surgeon, Dr Doug McManamny; or for fat transfer and facelift procedures, you can choose from three to four of our Melbourne Surgeons and several Sydney Surgeons.
 Send an Enquiry Form for further information.